smg478/OralCancerDetectionOnCTImages/README.md

 B. By running the code in visual studio environment.

-These two methods are explained in Readme.pdf file.
+These two methods are explained in readme.pdf file.

 ## Requirements